ucl-pond/vtkSnap/README.md

 I was trying to make some nice rendered brain images for a paper and started using ITK Snap (https://github.com/pyushkevich/itksnap), which is a great tool if you have just a few images you want to render.
 Unfortunately, with many images it becomes a pain to load the main image, the segmentation image, rotate to the desired angle and then create the snapshot.

-This is a little tool to doing all that easier, via the command line.
+This is a little tool to make all that easier.
 It uses VTK (VTK-8.1.0 in particular).
 You have to download and install VTK first (via cmake and make), then use the vtkpython executable that is created in VTK_DIR/build/bin.

 There is only one Python file you need: vtkSnap.py is the help for it: